 By far one of the most significant mistakes that marketers make today when it comes to establishing a mobile advertising campaign, is that they try to copy and paste ads that were created for other platforms onto a smartphone.
 The format that you would use for a television commercial or digital banner ad won't necessarily translate to a mobile platform.
 For example - most customers don't want to sit through a thirty-second trailer to get information on their phone, and banners on a smartphone screen can be jarring and difficult to read.

 The truth is that mobile marketing is a powerful tool if you know how to play to its strengths.
 More than any platform available today, the mobile world permits advertisers to reach out from those tiny screens and connect with customers as they move throughout their daily lives - influencing both online and offline actions.
-However, connecting with that audience means using a degree of - incorporating the user profiles you create and location data to develop targeted call-to-action ads.
+However, connecting with that audience means using a degree of personalization - incorporating the user profiles you create and location data to develop targeted call-to-action ads.
 If your customer is in town at midday, then you may want to drive them to a store with directions to a nearby location.
-However, if they're sitting on their couch on a Monday night, they might be more swayed by an advertisement for an e-commerce purchase.
+However, if they're sitting on their couch on a Monday night, they might be more swayed by an advertisement for e-commerce purchase.
 The circumstances of your customer should dictate the creative you serve.